Lightning McQueen: Characterization

 Art department manager Jay Ward said the theme of the film is expressed in Lightning's character development.
 He said that, as a racing car, he is entirely self-centered and his goal at the start of the film is to reach the finish line, but by spending time in Radiator Springs, he learns that "life is about the journey, not the destination."
 He described the racing aspect as the bookends in his story arc, "The racing world he started in and the racing world he returns to, and he is a different character".
 Lightning is not named after actor and race driver Steve McQueen, but after Pixar animator Glenn McQueen who died in 2002.
+The 2017 book Cars Origins: Struck by Lightning, which depicts McQueen's backstory, states his birth name as Montgomery "Monty" McQueen.

 Creating the story for the third film presented the creative team with challenges due to Lightning already being a champion racer.
 Cars 3 writer Mike Rich explained that everything had gone well for the character's career so far, but this was not the best way to begin a story.
 For inspiration, they considered how real sports celebrities had adjusted to getting older.
 Their research showed some handled the change well, but others refused to adapt.

 In Cars 3, Lightning assumes the same role as Strip 'The King' Weathers, an aging character from the first film, because, like him, he is threatened by newcomer Jackson Storm.
 For Lightning, Storm represents the end of his beloved sport.
 After a devastating crash, Lightning finds the solution in the form of Cruz Ramirez, who helps him learn that he no longer has to train like a young man.
 Story supervisor Scott Morse said, "McQueen is maturing; he's evolving.
 McQueen's a character that kids grew up with.
 For kids in particular, to see somebody they're comfortable with going through an evolutionary change, it helps them understand how to do that."
 Cars 3 director Brian Fee also cited conversations with retiring racing driver Jeff Gordon, alongside his personal experiences of mentoring his daughters, as inspiration for the emotional core of Lightning feeling pride in helping someone else win rather than being preoccupied with his own achievements.